bmcmahen/animate-css/Readme.md

 # animate-css

 A small helper for applying CSS animations to an element, with a callback for when that animation finishes.
-If the browser doesn't support transitions, the callback is invoked immediately.
+If the browser doesn't support animations, the callback is invoked immediately.
 It works well with [animate.css](https://github.com/daneden/animate.css) animations.

 ## Installation